vendure-ecommerce/deity-falcon-vendure-api/README.md

 **Status: not under development**

 _November 2020_ | This project is no longer under active development by the Vendure maintainers.
-If a community member would like to take over maintenance, please open an issue stating so.
+Deity Falcon has gone closed-source so it is no longer feasible to support an integration.

 ----